TheGuardianWolf/tellmefacts/client/README.md

 These adapters are suitable for use in any other chatterbot project as they inherit from the base chatterbot adapter classes.

-## Bot keyword commands
+## Client keyword commands

-The bot accepts the following commands:
+The client accepts the following commands:

 **list**